koenderks/rcityviews/README.md

   <img src='https://github.com/koenderks/rcityviews/raw/master/png/Amsterdam_circle_border.png' width='400' height='400'>
 </p>

 For printing, it is recommended to use the option `license = FALSE` and save the image to a `.pdf` or `.svg` file, see below.
-Afterwards, you can best print it in a `50x50` cm format.
+Afterwards, you can best print it in a `500mm x 500mm` format.

 ```r
 cityview(name = "Amsterdam", border = "circle", filename = "Amsterdam.pdf", license = FALSE)